 On any corner in all districts, there shall be no obstruction to traffic visibility within 35 feet of the intersection of the two street property lines of the corner lot.
-Site plan and subdivision applications must comply with the Intersection Design requirements of the Subdivision and Land Development Regulations.
+Site plan and subdivision applications must comply with the Intersection Design requirements of the Subdivision and Land Development Regulations.23

-Section 4.10 Site Plan Requirements
+Section 4.10 Site Plan Requirements39

-- A. Submittal and approval of a site plan is required for all commercial, townhouse and multifamily residential, industrial, and institutional development in any district and for all major additions or expansions of existing uses as defined in Article 2, in accordance with the requirements of the Subdivision and Land Development Regulations and this Ordinance. - B. Site plan submittal is not required for single-family or two-family dwelling units unless planned as part of a multi-unit or mixed use development plan. - C. The site plan format and informational requirements that must be followed are referenced in the Jefferson County Subdivision and Land Development Regulations, and this Ordinance. - D. The Planning Commission has the authority to waive any site plan standards in accordance with the Subdivision and Land Development Regulations.
-10, 17, 21, 23
+- A. Submittal and approval of a site plan is required for all commercial, townhouse and multi-family residential, industrial, and institutional development in any district and for all major additions or expansions of existing uses as defined in Article 2, in accordance with the requirements of the Subdivision and Land Development Regulations and this Ordinance.^{23, 26} - B. Site plan submittal is not required for single-family or two-family dwelling units unless planned as part of a multi-unit or mixed use development plan. - C. Site Plan submittal is not required for any Agricultural Use defined in Article 2.
+Agricultural Uses which are open to the public (Agricultural Special Event Facility, Farm Market, etc.) established on parcels of less than 20 acres shall process a Concept Plan in accordance with the Subdivision and Land Development Regulations. - D. The site plan format and informational requirements that must be followed are referenced in the Jefferson County Subdivision and Land Development Regulations, and this Ordinance.23 - E. The Planning Commission has the authority to waive any site plan standards in accordance with the Subdivision and Land Development Regulations.^{10, 17, 21, 23}